 Except in extraordinary circumstances, a J.D. degree is required for admission in the LLM program.
 Applicants must submit two letters of recommendation and a statement of interest candidly discussing why they wish to enroll in the LLM program at Mercer Law School.
 At least one letter of recommendation should be from a law school professor.
 References should use the LSAC Letter of Recommendation Service.

 Law school performance is very important in determining admission to Mercer University School of Law's LLM program, but other factors will be considered as well.

 Partial merit scholarships will be awarded to applicants whose exceptional personal attributes, as well as academic credentials, indicate that they will make an extraordinary contribution to Mercer University School of Law and to the legal profession.
 We will review your statement of interest, transcripts, letter of recommendations, community service, and work experience.
-LLM students may also apply for student loans to cover the cost of tuition and a living allowance.
-The tuition and fees for 201-13 is $37,260 and the living allowance is $19,845.
-Tuition and fees for 2013-14 will be determined in the spring of 2013.
-Students must meet federal guidelines to qualify for federal student loans.
+LLM students may also apply for student loans to cover the cost of tuition and a living allowance (currently $20,219 per year).

 Mercer Law School is committed to admitting a diverse pool of applicants.
 For more information regarding a commitment to diversity in the law, go to DiscoverLaw.org.